Things To Do in Amsterdam

 By bicycle: Rent a bike in Amsterdam and get from A to B fast and easy.
 You can easily rent one in the city for about 10 – 15 EUR a day.
 Cycling is the quickest way to get around the city center.

 By public transport: The easiest way to get around is by using the bus, metro, and tram.
-GVB is the transport company, and they have good deals on day passes.
+GVB is a transport company, and they have good deals on day passes.

 Amsterdam Schiphol Airport is a hub connecting to other international destinations.
 The city of Amsterdam is a quick 15-minute train ride from the airport to Amsterdam Central Station.

-Rent a car in the Netherlands through Sunny Cars.
-All insurances are already included in the price.
+We recommend to rent a car in Netherlands through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.

 It is good to budget your trip to Amsterdam.
 It is slightly more expensive than other cities in the Netherlands, like Rotterdam.
 Plan to spend around 90 – 140 USD per day, with accommodation and restaurants as the largest expenses.